CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 If and once freed, they'll want to get out, just as everyone else.
 The've nothing to reward the players with, but are grateful for the rescue.

 If the players simply move on, they'll be rewarded with heavy banging and more panicked screams for help that morph into screams of incredible pain and agony.

+### Citizens cornered by the undead
+Screams and roars from a nearby alley may alert the players that someone nearby is being threatened by the invaders.

+This should only be a mild encounter, depending on the PCs' remaining strength.
+Helping the citizens, they are rewarded with medical supplies.
+Failing to help the citizens or arriving late, to scavenge the leftovers, reveals the tattered and unusable remains of the medical supplies.

 ### A Scholar in Need
 An intellectual, wearing a fancy vest and feathered hat, is currently busy trying to calm their mule.
 Leather saddle bags are laying nearby, seemingly intended for the mule's back.
 But the animal is freaked out and won't let anyone near.